Self-care approaches compared: Find what works for you

 Conclusion

-Self-care is not one approach – it is a set of complementary dimensions that work together.
+Self-care is not one approach.
+It is a set of complementary dimensions that work together.
 The Self-Care Matching Matrix helps you move from generic wellness advice to a system matched to your actual situation.
 The approaches that matter most are the ones that directly address your current stressors and life stage.

 Next 10 minutes